List of best-selling PlayStation 2 video games

 This is a list of video games for the PlayStation 2 video game console that have sold or shipped at least one million copies.
 The best-selling game on the PlayStation 2 is Grand Theft Auto: San Andreas.
 An action-adventure game developed by Rockstar North, San Andreas was originally released in North America on October 26, 2004, and went on to sell 17.33 million units worldwide.
 The second-best-selling game on the console is Gran Turismo 3: A-Spec (2001), which sold 14.89 million units.
-The top five is rounded out by Gran Turismo 4 (2004) with 11.75 million units sold, Metal Gear Solid 2: Sons of Liberty (2001) with 11.24 million units sold, and Grand Theft Auto: Vice City (2002) with 10.25 million units.
+The top five is rounded out by Grand Theft Auto: Vice City (2002) with 14.2 million units, Gran Turismo 4 (2004) with 11.75 million units sold, and Metal Gear Solid 2: Sons of Liberty (2001) with 11.24 million units sold.

-There are a total of 164 PlayStation 2 games on this list which are confirmed to have sold or shipped at least one million units.
+There are a total of 167 PlayStation 2 games on this list which are confirmed to have sold or shipped at least one million units.
 Of these, 30 were published in one or more regions by Sony Computer Entertainment.
 Other publishers with multiple million-selling games include EA Sports with twenty games, Electronic Arts with eighteen games, Capcom with fourteen games, Activision and THQ with twelve games each, and Konami with ten games.
 The developers with the most million-selling games include EA Tiburon with twelve games and Capcom and EA Canada, with nine games each in the list of 113.
 The most popular franchises on PlayStation 2 include Grand Theft Auto (44.83 million combined units), Gran Turismo (29.61 million combined units), Madden NFL (23.48 million combined units), Final Fantasy (21.15 million combined units), Metal Gear (15.47 million combined units), and Pro Evolution Soccer (13.16 million combined units).
 The oldest game on this list is Tekken Tag Tournament, first released on the platform on March 30, 2000.

 As of March 31, 2012, a total of 1.537 billion copies of PlayStation 2 software had been shipped worldwide.